Waterloo Black Hawks

-The Waterloo Black Hawks are a Tier I junior ice hockey team playing in the Western Conference of the United States Hockey League (USHL).
+The Waterloo Black Hawks are a junior ice hockey team playing in the Western Conference of the United States Hockey League (USHL).
 The Black Hawks' home ice is the Young Arena in Waterloo, Iowa.

 History

 Early history

 The Waterloo Black Hawks began as a semi-professional senior team in the United States Hockey League (USHL) in 1962.
 The league had been renamed prior to the season after beginning in 1948 as the American Amateur Hockey League.
 The team's home ice was the McElroy Auditorium.
 The team won the USHL championship consecutively between the seasons of 1964 and 1968 under "Player/Coach" Bud McRae.
 After the 1968–69 season, the Black Hawks went on a one-year hiatus to become the Minnesota North Stars' top farm team, the Iowa Stars.
 The Stars finished 35–26–11 in 1969–70, one point behind league champion Omaha (whom the Stars would later lose to in the Central Professional Hockey League final series).